LetsCerebrate/c-console-calculator/README.md

 ./calc.exe h
 ```
 To do so, download directories ```bin``` and ```doc``` (and place them side by side).
 Then you need to run the executable file from ```bin``` directory.
+Finally, you can check this program out right now, on [OnlineGDB](https://onlinegdb.com/rJKGU0PtG).

 ## How to use.
 The basics.
 Please note that each value you want to feed the program, except the ```%``` symbol, must be put on a separate line (in other words, hit Enter every time you put the value to console), like that: